 Cardstock is that form of paper stock which is thicker and more durable than the regular paper you use in your everyday printers.

-While our printers may be capable of printing images and art work just fine, the content can never match the standards of a cardstock printer simply owing to the dedicated mechanisms and the quality of finish that they can offer.
+While our standard printers may be capable of printing images and artwork just fine, the content can never match the standards of a cardstock printer simply owing to the dedicated mechanisms and the quality of finish that they can offer.

-If you use your regular printer for heavy printing, you would find that not only it would use more ink and toner but also, the quality of the print won’t be that great.
+If you use your regular printer for heavy printing, you will find that not only would it use more ink and toner, but also, the quality of the print won’t be that great.

 1. Canon Pixma Pro-100: Best Printer for Printing Photographs

 The Canon Pixma Pro-100 is what Canon outdid itself with.
-It is a professional wireless photo printer which uses 8 dye-based color inks to give astonishing results in a semi-gloss finish.
+It is a professional wireless photo printer that uses eight dye-based color inks to give astonishing results in a semi-gloss finish.

-It is a color inkjet printer which is capable of printing breathtaking media primarily of sizes A3+, A3, A4 and more in a claimed time of 34 seconds which is fairly good by high-end printer standards.
+It is a color inkjet printer that is capable of printing breathtaking media primarily of sizes A3+, A3, A4, and more in a claimed time of 34 seconds, which is fairly good by high-end printer standards.

 Let us now talk about its features:

-2. Epson SureColor P400: Best Printer for Cardstock Invitations
+2. Epson SureColor P400: Best Printer for Invitations

-It comprises of an 8 color pigment ink set that has been optimized to give promising results when paired with dedicated channels for matte black and photo black inks with Unique Gloss Optimizer.
+It comprises of an eight-color pigment ink set that has been optimized to give promising results when paired with dedicated channels for matte black and photo black inks with Unique Gloss Optimizer.

 The Epson Surecolor produced vibrant archival prints on an impressive range of papers.
-It is certainly one of the best printer for cardstock invitations and photo printing.
+It is certainly one of the best printers for cardstock and printing on card.